unixist/randumb/README.md

 Tests:
 * Frequency - iterate over the input in chunks and find the ratio of "unique-number-of-bytes / length-of-chunk".
 A chunk of length `n`-bytes would be uniformly distributed (and equal 1 in the frequency test) if each value were a different byte value.
   * Example: if a 26-byte chunk contained the value "abcdefghijklmnopqrstuvwxyz", then it'd be random as far as the frequency test is concerned since each value is present only once.
 Of course there is a pattern there, but that's for another test to decide.
 * Skewness - iterate over the input and make a histogram out of the input.
 Each bucket contains a bit tuple (8-bit tuple by default).
-The amount of variance across the distribution determines the inputs randomness.
-I currently use an anecdotal constant that is used as a threshold for determining randomness.
+The amount of variance across the distribution determines the input's randomness.
+I currently use an anecdotal constant as a threshold for determining randomness.
 The basis for this equation is [Pearson's second coefficient](http://mathworld.wolfram.com/PearsonsSkewnessCoefficients.html).

 # Simple example
 I use a naïve combination of the randomness tests described above to arrive at a guess of randomness.
 Given an input, randumb.py returns a binary value: 0 for random, 1 for non-random.

+Let's look at an ELF binary in encrypted and unencrypted form.
 ```bash
 # input - regular OpenSSH binary
 vagrant@precise64:~/randumb$ python randumb.py < /usr/bin/ssh; echo $?